What’s the difference between leave and forget?

 Leave and forget are often used incorrectly.
 Sometimes even native speakers get it wrong.
-Keep reading to find out the difference between leave and forget in English.
+These verbs both express that the subject did not remember to bring something with them, however we use these verbs in different contexts.
+Keep reading to find out the difference between leave and forget in English, then make sure you haven’t forgotten anything by doing the free interactive exercises.

 Ms Stephens is running late today.